 Manulife CEO says lower rates for longer is 'new headwind'

-TORONTO, June 3 (Reuters) - Manulife Financial Corp's MFC.TO said an environment of lower interest rates for longer is a new headwind, proving a challenge for the insurer, which did not anticipate the 'significant' drop in long-term rates when planning for 2020 and 2021.
+TORONTO, June 3 (Reuters) - Manulife Financial Corp's MFC.TOchief executive said on Wednesday an environment of lower interest rates for longer is proving a challenge for the insurer, which did not expect the "significant" drop in long-term rates that has taken place.

 "A new era of lower rates for longer is a new headwind we'll have to grapple with," Roy Gori said at the S&P Global Insurance Conference.
 "When we did our planning for 2020 and 2021, we never really anticipated the significant drop in the longer end of the curve as much as we’ve actually seen."

-That has required Manulife to "adjust and respond and adapt" by changing pricing and products and increasing efficiency, in part through better adoption of technology, he said.
+The decline in rates has required Manulife to respond bychanging pricing and products and increasing efficiency, in part through increased technology adoption, he said.

+Manulife has done more to advance digitization in the past five months than in the previous five years, and more than 90% of products can now be sold digitally, Gori said.

+Gori said Manulife's operations outside North America, particularly in Asia, have helped cushion some of the impact of low rates.

 ((Nichola.Saminather@thomsonreuters.com; +1-416-687-7604;))